Cisco-AMP/java_security/blog.md

     }
 }
 ```
-It does implement `Serializable` though.
+This class implements `Serializable` to enable sending and receiving `Submission` instances over a network.
-This allows the server to take bytes from an HTTP request and deserialize them to a `Submission` instance.
+Therefore the server can take bytes from HTTP requests and deserialize them to `Submission` instances.
 The `submit` method in `com.cisco.amp.server.SubmissionController` does this with the following code.
 ```java
 @PostMapping("/submit")